GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/chrome-shipping/index.md

 [4](https://github.com/WICG/privacy-preserving-ads/blob/main/Bucketization.md),
 and more) attempting to solve the same problem.

-This article explains our plans to ship the Attribution Reporting API sometime in the first half of 2023, while it's still in incubation in the [Web Incubator Community Group](https://github.com/WICG/attribution-reporting-api).
+This article explains why we shipped the Attribution Reporting API while it's still in incubation in the [Web Incubator Community Group](https://github.com/WICG/attribution-reporting-api).
 Chrome is fully committed to participating in the relevant W3C processes, and Chrome teams are working in the